Red Wings return from break with first victory in Philadelphia since 1997

 Fabbri extended the lead to 4-2 with his 13th goal, at 11:00, snapping a shot off Hart's blocker and shoulder and into the net.

+"All three of them are unbelievable players, great skill sets and they can all finish," Seider said.
+"We really need secondary scoring and they're stepping up.
+It's really fun to see how much they are creating there."

-But the Flyers answered again, 21 seconds later, with Laughton scoring his eighth goal, after a scramble in front of Nedeljkovic.
+The Flyers answered again, 21 seconds later, with Laughton scoring his eighth goal, after a scramble in front of Nedeljkovic.

-Despite the Flyers' struggles, injuries have decimated their lineup, playing Philadelphia on the road still remains difficult.

-“It’s a hard building, it’s a momentum building," Blashill said.
-"Obviously they haven’t had the year that they wanted but they’re still a good hockey team and it’s still a really hard place to play.
+But the Wings' penalty kill came up with a key stop, and the Wings played textbook defense in the final 20 minutes, with Seider leading the way in a dominant 23 minutes of ice time.

+"There were times he was dominant and he looked like a young guy with lots of confidence out there," Blashill said.
+"He really controlled the game at times.
+He's certainly a guy who can control games like that and he did that to a large degree for lots of the night."

 ted.kulfan@detroitnews.com